microfetch/microfetch-assembly/README.md

 The workflow consists of the following steps

 1. QC reads using FastQC before trimming
-2. Trim reads using trimmomatic (dynamic MIN_LEN based on 30% of the read length)
+2. Trim reads using trimmomatic (dynamic MIN_LEN based on 30% of the read length) and Cutadapt (if `--cutadapt` specified)
 3. QC reads using FastQC after trimming
 4. Correct reads using lighter
 5. Check for contamination using [confindr](https://lowandrew.github.io/ConFindr/)